apache/apisix/README.md

 APISIX is a cloud-native microservices API gateway, delivering the ultimate performance, security, open source and scalable platform for all your APIs and microservices.

-APISIX is based on OpenResty and etcd.
+APISIX is based on Nginx and etcd.
 Compared with traditional API gateways, APISIX has dynamic routing and plug-in hot loading, which is especially suitable for API management under micro-service system.

 [Installation](#Installation) | [Documentation](doc/README.md) | [Development ENV](#development-manual-of-apisix) | [FAQ](FAQ.md)